m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 # Use types to represent data, avoid branching

- * If an object has two different states, make them two different types
+A If a value has two different states, make them two different types
   * e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
 Solution: make the filtered graph and the unfiltered graph different types
  * Use shapeless-based typeclass derivation to avoid having to write any boilerplate for custom datatypes, freeing you to use as many types as you
  * Avoid reflection.
 Things that use reflection to walk the object graph (e.g. serialization) are usually best replaced with typeclasses; use shapeless-based typeclass derivation to avoid the overhead of writing them by hand.